miklos1125/LanParty/README.md

+LAN experiments with
+- UDP and TCP protocols;
+- using broadcasting;
-LAN experiments with UDP and TCP protocols, using broadcasting and communicating with multiple clients.
+- communicating with multiple clients.

 This project is under construction.